 You can also type something like “Get my vCard” in your signature and link it to a vcf-file you uploaded to the Internet to let people easily add your contact details without needing to add a vcf-attachment to your e-mails.

-In Outlook 2013, if you have the People view selected for your Contacts folder, you won’t be able to modify the Business Card or Contact Image.
+In Outlook 2013, 2016, 2019 and Office 365, if you have the People view selected for your Contacts folder, you won’t be able to modify the Business Card or Contact Image.
 To do this, you must open the full contact editing form first.

 Assigning default signatures

 To have your signature always be added to your messages, you can set it as the default.
-When using Outlook 2003 or previous, you can do this directly on the Mail Format tab of the Options dialog.
-In Outlook 2007, Outlook 2010 and Outlook 2013, you can do this in the Signature editor itself.
+You can do this in the Signature editor itself.
 You can specify a default signature for new e-mails and the same or another signature on replies and forwards.

-Starting with Outlook 2003 (with Word as the e-mail editor), you can even specify different default signatures on an account basis.
-This means that when you have multiple e-mail accounts and you were to change your sending account when composing a message, your signature would change automatically as well.
+You can even specify different default signatures on an account basis.
+This means that when you have multiple e-mail accounts configured in Outlook and you were to change your sending account when composing a message, your signature will change automatically as well.

 For the automatic signature feature to work, you must have a default signature assigned to each account.
 This can even be an empty signature or a signature with just a space, a full stop or some dashes (–) in it.